macload1/RPiFreeRTOSuGFX/src/uGFX/boards/base/Mikromedia-STM32-M4-ILI9341/readme.txt

 been provided in the ChibiOS_Board directory.

 There are two examples, one for ChibiOS/RT 2.x and one for ChibiOS/RT 3.x available.

-If you are using the uGFX makefiles use OPT_CPU=stm32m4 in your makefile to get the correct cpu.